dakhama-mehdi/MailRiskCheck/README.md

 # MailRiskCheck

 MailRiskCheck is a security audit project designed to test the effectiveness of email security systems.
 It focuses on evaluating how well anti-spam solutions and sandboxing can detect and handle potentially malicious email attachments.
+This project is completely safe; no code is executed during the tests.
+The goal is solely to evaluate the detection capabilities of email security systems

 ## Purpose